rhymeyang/Se/docs/308B/BusinessResilience.md

 Local emergency management organizations may have additional information available that can assist an organization with its emergency personnel safety procedures.

-- **Disaster Declaration Procedures**
-  - Disaster response procedures are initiated when a disaster is declared.
+**Disaster Declaration Procedures**<br/> Disaster response procedures are initiated when a disaster is declared.
 However, there needs to be a procedure for the declaration itself so that there will be little doubt as to the conditions that must be present.

 Why is a disaster declaration procedure required?
 Primarily because it’s not always clear whether a situation is a real disaster.
 Sure, a 7.5 earthquake or a major fire is a disaster, but overcooking popcorn in the microwave and setting off a building’s fire alarm system might not be.
 Many “in between” situations may or may not be considered disasters.
 A disaster declaration procedure must state some basic conditions that will help determine whether a disaster should be declared.

 Further, who has the authority to declare a disaster?
 What if senior management personnel frequently travel and may not be around?
 Who else can declare a disaster?
 And, finally, what does it mean to declare a disaster—and what happens next?
 The following points constitute the primary items that organizations need to consider for their disaster declaration procedure.

-- **Form a Core Team**

-  - A core team of personnel needs to be established, all of whom will be familiar with the disaster declaration procedure, as well as the actions that must take place once a disaster has been declared.
+**Form a Core Team**<br/>A core team of personnel needs to be established, all of whom will be familiar with the disaster declaration procedure, as well as the actions that must take place once a disaster has been declared.
 This core team should consist of middle and upper managers who are familiar with business operations, particularly those that are critical.
 This core team must be large enough so that a requisite few of them are on hand when a disaster strikes.
 In organizations that have second shift, third shift, and weekend workers, some of the core team members should be those in supervisory positions during those times.
 However, some of the core team members can be personnel who work “business hours” and are not on-site all of the time.

-- **Declaration Criteria**
-  - The declaration procedure must contain some tangible criteria that a core team member can consult to guide him or her down the “Is this a disaster?” decision path.
+**Declaration Criteria**<br/>The declaration procedure must contain some tangible criteria that a core team member can consult to guide him or her down the “Is this a disaster?” decision path.

 The criteria for declaring a disaster should be related to the availability and viability of ongoing critical business operations.
 Some example criteria include any one or more of the following: